 place to visit with an option to link it to other sightseeing places!

-How to get there?
+How do I get there?
 You need to get to metro station Lepanto (Line A)

 What is the cost of the ticket?
 14 euro (doesn’t include charges for temporary exhibitions)